eilvelia/tdl/README.md

 #### `client.invoke(query: Request) => Promise<Response>`

 Call a TDLib method asynchronously.
-If the request fails, the promise rejects with `TDLibError` containing the error code and error message.
+If the request fails, the promise rejects with a `TDLibError` containing the error code and error message.

-For information regarding the TDLib API list, see the [Getting started](#getting-started) section of this README.
+Regarding the TDLib API list, see the [Getting started](#getting-started) section of this README.

 ```javascript
 const chats = await client.invoke({